MicrosoftLearning/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

 In this lab, you'll do `backup` and `restores` using the continuous backup mode.
 First, you'll Create an Azure Cosmos DB account.
 You'll then create two containers and add a few documents to them.
 Next, you'll then update a couple of the documents in those containers.
 Finally you'll create restores of the account to a point before each delete.

-## Create an Azure Cosmos DB SQL API account
+## Create an Azure Cosmos DB for NoSQL account

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
-When provisioning an Azure Cosmos DB account for the first time, you'll select which of the APIs you want the account to support (for example, **Mongo API** or **SQL API**).
-Once the Azure Cosmos DB SQL API account is done provisioning, you can retrieve the endpoint and key.
-Use the endpoint and key to connect to the Azure Cosmos DB SQL API account programatically.
+When provisioning an Azure Cosmos DB account for the first time, you'll select which of the APIs you want the account to support (for example, **Mongo API** or **NOSQL API**).
+Once the Azure Cosmos DB for NoSQL account is done provisioning, you can retrieve the endpoint and key.
+Use the endpoint and key to connect to the Azure Cosmos DB for NoSQL account programatically.
 Use the endpoint and key on the connection strings of the Azure SDK for .NET or any other SDK.

 1. In a new web browser window or tab, navigate to the Azure portal (``portal.azure.com``).

 1. Sign into the portal using the Microsoft credentials associated with your subscription.

-1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB SQL API** account resource with the following settings, leaving all remaining settings to their default values:
+1. Select **+ Create a resource**, search for *Cosmos DB*, and then create a new **Azure Cosmos DB for NoSQL** account resource with the following settings, leaving all remaining settings to their default values:

     | **Setting** | **Value** |
     | ---: | :--- |